Academic Catalog

 This course examines structured inequality related to race and ethnicity.
 The course focuses on current research and theory pertinent to the social construction of race and ethnicity, intergroup relationships, power, stereotyping, prejudice and discrimination, systemic racism, and the ways that race intersects with class, gender and other differences.
 Includes historical and contemporary experiences of racial and ethnic groups in the U.S. Offered alternate years.
 Also offered as CRST 3510 and SOCI 3510.

-WOST 3550 Short Stories in Spanish — 4 credits
+WOST 3550 Short Stories from Hispanic Writers — 4 credits

 WOST 3560 Women in America to 1920 — 4 credits